pliancy/egnyte-resellers-node/README.md

 Library for managing things against the undocumented egnyte resellers API.

+All methods are implemented in async/await so use you must use async/await or promises to interact with them.
+Below examples show promise.then().catch() syntax for clarity

 I made this to solve my own problems of automating modifications to a resellers account for egnyte.
 Use at your own risk.

 Basic usage: